Westminster update:…

 Abolition of section 21 was a particular focus for debate.

-The minister Baroness Swinburne reiterated the government’s commitment to abolishing section 21 evictions but recognised the need to strengthen section 8 repossession to give landlords the confidence they can repossess their properties from bad tenants.
+Baroness Swinburne reiterated the government’s commitment to abolishing section 21 evictions, but also recognised the need to strengthen section 8 repossessions to give landlords the confidence that they can repossess their properties from bad tenants.

 However, the majority of peers noted their disappointment that the bill will not abolish section 21 evictions directly.